TheLeopard65

 SMB dc.voleur.htb 445 dc.voleur.htb [-] dc.voleur.htb\ryan.naylor:HollowOct31Nyt KDC_ERR_WRONG_REALM

-• The tester then attempted to use the smbclient script from the impacket toolkit instead.
+• I then attempted to use the smbclient script from the impacket toolkit instead.

 ┌──(kali@kali)-[~/HTB/Voleur]